 - Add zucchini and squash, then continue to stir.

 - Add spices, water, and bouillon and bring to a boil.

-- After about 10 minutes and potatoes are tender, bring back down to a simmer and add the frozen veggies and spinach.
+- After about 10 minutes and potatoes are tender, bring back down to a simmer and add the frozen veggies, beans, and spinach.